seamapi/docs/docs/device-and-system-integration-guides/dormakaba-oracode-locks/creating-dormakaba-oracode-offline-access-codes.md

 ### Time Zones

 All time zone configuration and display for dormakaba Oracode locks occur in the local time zone of the lock, itself.
 When you [connect your dormakaba Oracode site to Seam](../../device-guides/dormakaba-oracode-locks.md#setup-instructions) initially, you specify the time zone in which the site is located.
-Consequently, when you configure an access code for a dormakaba Oracode lock, you set the `starts_at` and `ends_at` properties without an offset or time zone.
-Seam matches the `starts_at` and `ends_at` times that you specify to the local time zone of the lock.
+Consequently, when you configure an access code for a dormakaba Oracode lock, you set the `starts_at` and `ends_at` properties using a time and offset that match the local time zone of the lock.

 For example, suppose that your lock includes the following user level: